simonmichael/hledger_site/src/sm-2019-setup.md

 - I fetch CSV from Paypal's API using `paypaljson` and `paypaljson2csv` scripts.

-CSV rules are never finished; they get one or two small tweaks most times I import.
+CSV rules are never entirely finished; they get one or two small tweaks most times I import.
 They don't cover 100% of my possible entries; a few that are too hard to generate just get generated partially, with a ';
 TODO:` tag for me to fix them up manually.
 There aren't many of those